Lernerville Speedway: Weekly program

 Since 1993, Lernerville has run the Sprints, Late Models, Modifieds and Sportsman divisions, thus being the only track in the country to run the "Big 3" (Sprints, Big Block Modifieds, and Super Late Models).
 Don Martin was promoter of the track until his death in 1993.
 Dave Bauman took this duty along with Albert "Ouch" Roenigk until Bauman's death in 1998.
 Ouch Roenigk then took over as sole promoter until 2004, when Barb Bartley and Tom Roenigk were assigned to the position.

 World Racing Group purchased the speedway in 2005.
 In 2006, long-time motorsports competitors and fans Gary Risch, Jr. and his dad, Gary Sr., were assigned to the promote the weekly program.

 In 2015, Tomson Scrap Metal purchased the speedway under an agreement that WRG would operate it for the remainder of the 2015 racing season.

-The track operates mainly on Friday nights from late March through early September.
+The track operates mainly on Friday nights from mid April through mid August.
 There are also various specials throughout the season on Tuesday and Wednesday nights, along with season-ending specials on Saturdays in September and October.

 Sanctioning

 Lernerville runs a weekly program under UMP sanctioning, which includes a tire rule with Hoosier for the Super Late Model division.
 Most divisions that run at track are UMP sanctioned: 410 Sprints, Super Late Models, Big Block Modifieds, UMP Modifieds, 4 Cylinders.
 RUSH sanctions the crate engine divisions which include the weekly Pro Stock class, Sportman Modified, Late Model and Wingless Sprint classes.

 The track has had tremendous success in its 58 years of racing.
 The highest-paid winner ever was $50,000 for a High Limit Sprint and Lucas Oil Late Model Dirt Series races.
-The qualifying track record for 410 sprint cars is held by Brad Sweet, with a lap of 12.300 seconds.
+The qualifying track record for 410 sprint cars is held by Brad Sweet (winged), with a lap of 12.300 seconds and Jake Swanson (wingless) with a lap of 15.039 seconds.
 The late model track record is held by Devin Moran at 14.750 seconds.